Viasil Reviews: The natural performance enhancer for you?

 What is Viasil?

-There’s also evidence that Viasil’s inclusion of sweet orange extract could help combat erectile issues caused by aging or SSRIs.
-A citrus sinensis animal study gave rats a 50 mg/kg extract of orange peels to reduce ED symptoms induced by SSRIs (Paxil in this case).
-There was a significant decrease in sexual behavior but some improvement in ED symptoms among the Paxil-treated rats.
-The dose discrepancy here makes it very difficult to draw firm conclusions beyond the fact that the extract appeared to cause some changes in sexual health and behavior.
+That dose discrepancy here makes it very difficult to draw firm conclusions beyond the fact that the extract appeared to cause some changes in sexual health and behavior.
 In practice, effects will vary pretty widely from man to man, especially considering factors like age, diet, and potential underlying conditions contributing to sexual dysfunction.

 Actiful (700mg)

-A clinical study on the effects of pomegranate juice showed a modest result in improving erections.
-Twenty-five of 42 men reported an improvement, which is statistically insignificant but indicates some potential.
-It’s also important to note that the study used four ounces of pomegranate juice and not an extract.
-And a more recent study conducted in rats indicated the potential for the specific combination of sweet orange and pomegranate to have antidiabetic effects, which may help men who suffer from diabetic sexual dysfunction.
+However, one clinical study on the effects of pomegranate juice did show a modest result in improving erections.
+Twenty-five of 42 men reported an improvement, which is statistically insignificant but indicates some potential, though it’s important to note that the study used 4oz of pomegranate juice and not an extract.

 Zinc (1.5mg)

-Zinc is an essential mineral that plays a part in many vital functions.
-It helps maintain cell health, plays a role in protein synthesis, and fuels 100 enzymatic functions, but your body can’t make it on its own.
-Getting a slight boost from a supplement like this helps you avoid an unwanted deficiency.
-A clinical study from 1996 also found a direct correlation between zinc and testosterone levels, where supplementation improved levels significantly after six months.
-However, the dose concentrations in this study were far higher than the 1.5mg of zinc in Viasil.
-And just about every one of Viasil’s competitors that has zinc in their formula provides a lot more of it, ranging up to 50mg.
+A clinical study from 1996 also found a direct correlation between zinc and testosterone levels, with supplementation raising levels significantly after six months.
+However, the dose concentrations in this study were far higher than the 1.5mg of zinc in Viasil, and just about every one of Viasil’s competitors that has zinc in their formulas provides a lot more of it (ranging up to 50mg).

-Horny Goat Weed 10:1 Extract (100mg)
+Horny goat weed 10:1 extract (100mg)

-Tribulus Terrestris 12:1 Extract (25mg)
+Tribulus terrestris 12:1 extract (25mg)

-Panax Ginseng 20:1 Extract (20mg)
+Panax ginseng 20:1 extract (20mg)

-Ginkgo biloba 50:1 Extract (4.8mg)
+Ginkgo biloba 50:1 extract (4.8mg)

-Who could benefit from Viasil, and who probably won't
+Who could benefit from Viasil, and who probably won't?

 Viasil Instant Erection Gel

 Viasil’s Instant Erection Gel isn’t available for direct purchase.
 Instead, it’s included for free as part of a bundle with orders of two months or more.
-The company promises stronger erections in just 10-15 seconds when used in combination with Viasil tablets.
+The company claims the gel can lead to stronger erections in just 10-15 seconds when used in combination with Viasil capsules.
+Unfortunately, a lack of clinical evidence and data about efficacy or long-term safety makes it a tough product to recommend.

 Here’s a look at the gel’s ingredients:

-• L-Arginine: the main active ingredient, a naturally occurring amino acid that encourages healthy blood flow and increased nitric oxide production when taken orally
+• L-Arginine: (the main active ingredient) a naturally occurring amino acid that encourages healthy blood flow and increased nitric oxide production when taken orally

-• Water and Glycerine: the base of the gel
+• Water and glycerine: the base of the gel

-• Sodium Hydroxide: a pH-balancer used in soaps and cosmetics (can cause skin irritation and allergic reactions)
+• Sodium hydroxide: a pH balancer used in soaps and cosmetics (can cause skin irritation and allergic reactions)

-• Carbomer: safe emulsifier and stabilizer
+• Carbomer: a safe emulsifier and stabilizer

 • Phenoxyethanol: a preservative to stop bacterial growth, safely used in cosmetics

-Who could benefit from Viasil Instant Erection Gel, and who probably won't
+Who could benefit from Viasil Instant Erection Gel, and who probably won't?

 Is Viasil safe?

-What we gather from available research suggests that the ingredients in Viasil are associated with the following potential side effects:
+The ingredients in Viasil are associated with the following potential side effects:

 • Low blood pressure